priyanka-darshanam/PaperLens/README.md

 - Provides accurate, context-aware answers based on paper content.
 - Retrieves precise information using embeddings and vector databases.
 - Generates tailored responses instead of static summaries.
-- Offers a simple and user-friendly input system.
+- Simple and user-friendly interface.
-- Designed to scale for larger datasets or additional papers.
+- Scalable to larger datasets or more papers.

 ## Installation
 1. Clone the repository:
    ```bash